SAD-AFAG

 Foça, Orak Island, Siren rocks ©1993 SAD-AFAG C.O.Kıraç

-On the other hand, it is not possible to state monk seals do not exist in the coasts other than above referred coastal types such as beaches or inhabited coasts in Türkiye.
-It is known that Mediterranean monk seals sometimes go out of the desolate, rocky coasts and for time to time widen their roaming area especially for foraging.
-And even it is known that they may be observed around sandy or pebble beaches or an estuary of a river, although rarely.
+It is known that Mediterranean monk seals sometimes go out of the desolate rocky coasts and for time to time widen their roaming area especially for foraging.
+And even it can be observed that monk seals roam around coastal waters next to beaches or an estuary of a river, although rarely.

 Yet, primary habitat of Mediterranean monk seal is remote and untouched coasts.
 As they are large marine mammals, they can not survive in narrow ranged habitats.
-The species can only breed safely in the case of existence of a coastal segment in optimum sizes.
+The species can only breed safely in the case of existence of a coastal segment of pristine remote coasts in optimum size and having suitable breeding caves or hiding crevices.

 MORPHOLOGY

-Mediterranean monk seal is a large marine mammal and its length varies from 2,2 meters to 3 meters and its weight changes between 200-300 kg. roughly.
-Not longer than 0.5 cm., hairs cover the skins of adult seals intensly.
-When they are seen swimming on the sea surface, the most outstanding feature is huge head, long whiskers and coal-like black eyes and without ear tufts.
-There is no huge difference in terms of weight and size between males and females, however, they have characteristic colour distinction.
-The large size is easily recognized when they are observed lying on shore.
-There are fore fins on both side of their body and at rear there are back fins in two parts.
+Mediterranean monk seal is a large marine mammal and an adult animal length varies from 2,2 to 3 meters and weighs between 200-300 kg.
+Hairs cover the skins of adult seals densely, not longer than 0.5 cm.
+The most outstanding feature is huge head without ear tufts, long whiskers and jet black eyes, when they are seen swimming on sea surface.
+There is no huge difference in terms of weight and size between males and females, however, they have characteristic colour distinction as seen below.
+Their large size is easily recognized when they are observed lying on shore.
+There are fore flippers on both side of their body and two flippers at its rear.

 Drawings ©Eduardo Saiz

 Mediterranean monk seals are very timid and are less social animals when compared with other fin-footed species.
-East Mediterranean individuals that also exist in our Turkish coasts live very scattered and they rarely come together.
-The researchers in Türkiye sometimes observe 2-4 seals wandering together and hardly ever this number increases to 7-8 seals.
-Like many of their characteristic feature, there isn’t much information about their behavior.
-There are some assumptions that, time to time, Mediterranean monk seals come together and spread out again.
+East Mediterranean populations live very scattered and they rarely gather together.
+Monk seal sightings occur generally as a single or some times two individuals, while 3 to 4 seal individuals are seldom observed wandering together.
+Like many of their characteristic feature, there are not much information about their behavior as well.
+Females seek suitable shelters, coastal caves with air inside and haul out site for resting and breeding.
 Adult males sometimes keep a territory and continue to live in a selected local territory.

-Females are more wanderer than the males and in breeding periods, they don’t abandon the breeding cave and vicinity.
-Young seals can sometimes go to far regions.
-It is supposed that female Mediterranean monk seals take very long ways so as to mate with males and then they leave territory of males after mating.
+Females are more wanderer than the males but in breeding periods, they don’t abandon the breeding cave and vicinity.
+On the other hand, young monk seals are real wanderers and can reach far regions in a couple of months.
+It is supposed that female Mediterranean monk seals take long ways to mate with males and then they leave territory of males after mating.
 Copulation occurs in the sea.
-It is supposed that female seals reach the sexual maturity at the age of 4-5 years.
-After the period of 10-11 months of pregnancy, the female Mediterranean monk seals give birth a pup every year or two years.
-Therefore, breeding rate of Mediterranean monk seals is low and combined with threat factors, therefore, population is very low.
-Birth takes place along inhabited coasts and at the end of a cave in which there is air, or in rocky beach that waves cannot reach easily or on a rocky platform.
-The mother suckles the pup nearly for 4 months with her milk in a cave on the platform.
+It is supposed that female seals reach the sexual maturity approx. at the age of 3 years.
+After the period of 11 months of pregnancy, female Mediterranean monk seals give birth a pup every year or two years.
+Therefore, breeding rate of Mediterranean monk seals is low and combined with threat factors, population remains low.
+Birth takes place along inhabited coasts and inside a cave having a haul out platform of sandy beach or a rocky platform to which waves cannot reach easily.
+Mother suckles its pup nearly for 4 months with her milk in a cave on the platform.
 Mediterranean monk seals are certainly in need of land to give birth and raise their pups.
-Today, coastal caves serve for breeding of the species.
+Today, coastal caves serve as the ultimate places for breeding of the species.
+Since Mediterranean monk seals depend both sea and coastal territory, protection of coastal habitats is of utmost importance for the continued survival of the species, which must be taken into account in conservation plans and measures regarding conservation of the species.

 FORAGING

 Mediterranean monk seals are known as shallow water divers compared with other pinnipeds (fin-footed animals).
-It is known that they dive generally shallow waters less than 100 m. while the deepest dive is 180 meters.
+It is known that they dive generally shallow waters up to 200 m. while the deepest dive is recorded as around 400 meters.
 From time to time, they are known to take fish from the artisanal fishermen’s set nets.
-This situation causes competetion which may result in deliberate killing of monk seals by artisanal fishermen.
+This phenomenon causes competition between seals and fishermen, which may result in deliberate killing of monk seals by artisanal fishermen.
+However, deliberate killing of monk seals decreased along Turkish coasts during the last two decades compared to years before 2000.

-You are to wait for months to see Mediterranean monk seals nowadays; but in 1950s it was seen even in the Strait of Istanbul and even they were breeding here.
-It is a very tragic event when considered that in life span of a human, the Mediterranean monk seals are about to be extinct.
-In the world, the predator of the other seal species are marine animals for example, killer whales, leopard seals, sharks, polar bears and jackals.
+You are to wait for months to see Mediterranean monk seals even in its natural dispersion zones nowadays.
+However, in 1950s, monk seals could be seen even in the Strait of Istanbul and even they were breeding in variety of coasts in Türkiye.
+It is a very tragic event that in a life span of a human, the Mediterranean monk seals come to verge of extinction.
+In the world, the predator of the other pinniped species are marine animals, for example, killer whales, leopard seals, sharks, polar bears and jackals.

 Well, who is the enemy of the Mediterranean monk seal living in our seas?
 What a pity that the reasons for the extinction are not the natural factors.
 The only enemy of the Mediterranean monk seal is human.
 The human greed acting against nature makes Mediterranean monk seal and valuable coasts become diminishing or even extinct.
 This type of human behaviour occurs as a result of selfish attitude of human being as his natural characteristics.